candraczapansky/LiveBooking/replit.md

   - Stores appointment snapshots at time of change for complete historical context
   - Includes reason tracking for cancellations, reschedules, and other status changes
   - System now maintains complete audit trail of all appointment activities for accountability and analysis
+- **Enhanced mobile responsiveness for Reports page:**
+  - Optimized header layout with mobile-first responsive design approach
+  - Improved touch targets with minimum 44px height for all interactive elements
+  - Enhanced button and control spacing for better mobile accessibility
+  - Implemented responsive typography scaling (text-2xl on mobile, text-3xl on desktop)
+  - Added responsive padding and margins (p-4 on mobile, p-6 on desktop)
+  - Optimized reports category cards with better mobile spacing and sizing
+  - Enhanced date picker controls for mobile use with full-width responsive layout
+  - Improved statistics cards with responsive icon and text sizing
+  - Fixed layout overflow issues and added proper text truncation
+  - Mobile interface now provides improved usability and touch-friendly interactions

 ### June 25, 2025 - Staff and Schedule Page UI Simplification, Database Color Preferences, Mobile Login Interface Improvements
 - **Simplified staff page to show staff names list first:**